Holistic Care for Women

 - Wrist and thumb pain

-Meg Doyle has over a decade of experience working with women in the healthcare industry and graduated from her Physiotherapy studies in 2016.
+I have over a decade of experience working with women in the healthcare industry and graduated from my Physiotherapy studies in 2016.

-She holds a Master’s Degree in Physiotherapy Practice and a Bachelor’s Degree in Health Science and is a qualified Clinical Pilates Instructor and a trained Yoga Teacher.
+I hold a Master’s Degree in Physiotherapy Practice and a Bachelor’s Degree in Health Science, and am a qualified Clinical Pilates Instructor and a trained Yoga Teacher.

 Frequently Asked Questions